ibrahim-netto/portfolio/README.md

 ## About

-Full-stack developer, system analyst and partner at Advisor Tecnologia.
+Full-stack developer, system analyst and partner at CEI Tecnologia.

+Former partner of Advisor Tecnologia.

 Specialized in web and hybrid application development with Node.js as back-end, single-page applications with Angular 5 for front-end and MongoDB as database.